Cappagh, County Tyrone: The Troubles in Cappagh

 At least 10 people in and around Cappagh lost their lives during the Troubles, according to CAIN website.
-Three were IRA volunteers, three were RUC police officers, one was a former soldier in the Ulster Defence Regiment (UDR), two were Catholic civilians and the tenth member was a Protestant civilian.
+Three were members of the IRA, three were RUC police officers, one was a former soldier in the Ulster Defence Regiment (UDR), two were Catholic civilians and the tenth member was a Protestant civilian.
 The first person from the area to die was a Catholic civilian who was shot and killed in January 1974 by loyalist assailants.
-The three IRA volunteers and one of the Catholic civilians were killed by the Ulster Volunteer Force (UVF) in the an incident outside a local bar on 3 March 1991; a unit of the UVF's Mid-Ulster Brigade drove to the staunchly republican village and shot dead the four people at the bar.
+The three IRA members and one of the Catholic civilians were killed by the Ulster Volunteer Force (UVF) in an incident outside a local bar on 3 March 1991; a unit of the UVF's Mid-Ulster Brigade drove to the staunchly republican village and shot dead the four people at the bar.
 The remaining five people were killed by the IRA.

-The village, famed as being a Republican stronghold, was also the scene of another two significant events in the early 1990's.
+The village, famed as being a Republican stronghold, was also the scene of another two significant events in the early 1990s.
 On 24 March 1990, there was a gun battle between an IRA unit and undercover British troops when a civilian-type vehicle driven by a soldier was purportedly fired on by nearby volunteers without warning.
 Republican sources subsequently claimed a planned ambush against the IRA by the Special Air Service (SAS) was thwarted and at least two undercover soldiers in the car were killed.

 Two years later, another major incident occurred in the area.
 On 12 May 1992, a British patrol consisting of soldiers from the 3rd Battalion, Parachute Regiment was struck by an IRA improvised explosive device, wounding one soldier who lost both his legs.
 Elements of the battalion present in the area subsequently clashed with residents in the nearby town of Coalisland, resulting in several people being injured on both sides.
 The RUC alleged that a light machine gun stolen during the clash was later recovered at a farmhouse near Cappagh, as part of a weapons cache.
 The incident led to the suspension of patrols before the official end of the battalion's deployment to Northern Ireland and to the discharge of the unit's commander, Brigadier Tom Longland.